NadiiaBulmak/support-agent/README.md

 This project is licensed under the [MIT License](LICENSE).
 The license permits use, copying, modification, distribution, sublicensing, and sale of the software, subject to the notice and warranty terms in `LICENSE`.

 The MIT license covers the project source code.
-Any external CBT material added to `knowledge/sources` must be checked separately and must comply with its own copyright and redistribution terms.
+Any CBT material added to `src/modules/knowledge/sources` must be checked separately and must comply with its own copyright and redistribution terms.
 This project is an educational support tool, not a production medical or emergency service.